 The Wigeland/American-Scandinavian Foundation Scholarship provides the opportunity for current students to spend one semester or year of study in Scandinavia.
 Students must have completed at least one full year of full-time study at Luther College, have demonstrated interest in concentrated study in Scandinavia, and present an outstanding academic record.
 Application is open to students in any major provided they meet the eligibility requirements.

-If interested, contact Terry Sparkes, Director of College Honors, or faculty in Nordic Studies, for more information on applying.
+If interested, contact the Dean's Office or faculty in Nordic Studies, for more information on applying.

 The application deadline is typically around November 1.

 More information on the foundation can be found via the American-Scandinavian Foundation.

 Alexis Hove is a Nordic Studies and Art double major.
 She is excited to spend the fall of 2016 studying abroad at the University of Oslo in Norway.
 Alexis is the co-president of Norskklubb (the student-run Norwegian club on campus), and the Student Registrar for the college’s Fine Arts Collection.
 She is also on the Track and Field team and a member of Cathedral Choir.
 Alexis loves anything that involves creating (her favorite medium is painting), as well as music, physical fitness, and all things Norway.
 She is looking forward to this amazing opportunity and can’t wait to see what the future holds